 The Rampart of an early medieval castle was a bank or defensive wall made from earth and possibly earth and stone that usually encircled a medieval fort or Castle protecting it from enemy attacks.
-The Rampart was the defensive boundary wall of an early medieval Castle.
-The Rampart was commonly made from masonry or excavated earth and sometimes a combination of both.
-Early castle ramparts in medieval times morphed into the later stone castle battlements.
-(Please see Castle battlements section)
+The Rampart was the defensive boundary of an early medieval Castle.

-Palisade (wooden stake type posts) were used to give more strength to Ramparts and this allowed Ramparts to be built that were higher as the palisades created a wall or fence that kept the earth and masonry enclosed.
-Palisades usually incorporated large wooden stakes or trees trunks, they were hammered into the ground close together to create a barrier that stopped the earth and masonry escaping.
-Palisades could be as high as 10 feet tall and were commonly used in earlier medieval periods and in ancient times as a quick defensive wall for a fortification could be built in no time at all using this method.
+Palisades (wooden stake-type posts) were used to give more strength to Ramparts and this allowed Ramparts to be built that were higher as the palisades created a wall or fence that kept the earth and masonry enclosed.
+Palisades usually incorporated large wooden stakes or tree trunks, they were hammered into the ground close together to create a barrier that stopped the earth and stone from collapsing.

 Palisades were used to strengthen Ramparts (Defensive walls or mounds of earth)

 Palisades were usually constructed with wooden posts of tree trunks

 Ramparts were an essential part of early medieval castle defenses and Palisades helped to improve their structure

 Ramparts were mainly used during ancient times and in the early medieval periods, they date back to the hilltop forts of early times such as the Bronze Age and were used extensively by the Romans when they built their wooden forts across Europe.
 The first Ramparts were called dump Ramparts and were basically mounds of earth and stone, there were also box Ramparts, timber laced Ramparts, and others.